srackham/nixos-configurations/README.md

 A set of NixOS configuration files and build helpers.

 - NixOS build files named like `<hostname>-configuration.nix`, included files are named like `_*.nix`.
-- `extra/post-install-config.sh` is a distribution agnostic shell script that installs configuration settings that are not managed by Nix (dotfiles and GNOME desktop shortcuts).
+- Use the `exported/post-install-config.sh` script in the chezmoi repo to install distro agnostic config options not managed by the NixOS configuration.

 ## TODO